 Instead of trying to do everything, effective prioritisation at work will help you focus your time on only a small number of productive activities.
 This laser focus only comes from prioritising your workload and ensuring your time and energy is invested in your most important work.

 If you want to increase your focus, read my tips to improve focus and concentration.

 There are many benefits of prioritising workload.
 From lowering stress to increasing productivity, prioritising your work will help you achieve bigger and better results in less time.

 Prioritisation helps you get more time back, increases motivation, and amplifies your focus.
 Use these 6 simple benefits of prioritising your workload to help you work smarter, nor harder today.

 What’s your number one tip for prioritising your workload?

 About the Author

-Mark Pettit is a time management coach based in Colchester, Essex, UK.
-He is the Founder of time management coaching company Lucemi Consulting.
-Mark provides time management coaching programs to entrepreneurs and small business owners in Colchester, London, Essex, Suffolk and throughout the UK.
+Mark Pettit is a time management coach and accountability coach based in Colchester, Essex, UK.
+He provides time management coaching programs and accountability coaching programs to business owners and entrepreneurs in the UK, US and Canada.

 Mark also writes about time management, productivity and goal achievement.
 Each month, over 10,000 people read Mark’s articles to help them achieve their goals faster.